-While the metrics $\mathcal P$ and $\mathcal R$ show us the ability of the models to select a sample that successfully builds, they don't tell us how well the model will perform if it has to identify all the good configurations.
+While the metrics \mathcal{P} and \mathcal{R} show us the ability of the models to select a sample that successfully builds, they don't tell us how well the model will perform if it has to identify all the good configurations.
 We use the AUPRC metric from Eq 10, which calculates the area under the Precision Recall curve, to compare the different algorithms.
 The ideal value for AUPRC is 1 and the higher the value the better the algorithm is at selecting good configurations.
 We divide the data into test and training sets, train the models on the training set and use it to evaluate the test set.
 Half of the dataset was used for training and it was tested on the other half.
 The model used the training set and iteratively selected samples and updated the model.
 100 samples were selected.
 We used this model to evaluate the test set and calculated the AUPRC metric.
-Figure 6 is a violin plot showing the AUPRC metric for all packages in our dataset.
+Figure 5 is a violin plot showing the AUPRC metric for all packages in our dataset.
 It also shows the probability density of the data at different AUPRC values as well as the interquartile range.
 It can be seen that the Bayesian model has a higher AUPRC value than the Wisdom of the crowd model, which indicates that Bayesian is better at selecting high fidelity build configurations.
 The figure also shows the distribution of AUPRC values for different packages, where each point represents a package color-coded based on their build success rates (light blue to dark red corresponds to build success rates ranging from 0 to 1).
 The packages with higher build success rates tend to have higher AUPRC values because they are relatively easier to identify and even Random Sampling can perform fairly well.
 For packages with lower build success rates (indicating fewer high-fidelity builds in the build configuration samples), Bayesian and Wisdoom of the crowd is able to achieve a higher AUPRC than Random Sampling indicating that they are able to select high-fidelity builds in tough cases.
-We also show the mean AUPRC for different recall cutoffs in Figure 7.
+We also show the mean AUPRC for different recall cutoffs in figure 6.
 While both the models from Reliabuild have similar performance for smaller recall cutoff, Bayesian performs better with a larger recall cutoff, indicating that it is able to more easily identify all the high-fidelity builds.

-6.3 Package Importance Analysis
+5.3 Package Importance Analysis

 A particular choice of version for packages can significantly affect the build outcome.
 However, not all packages impact the application build equally.
 Some of them are more sensitive than others, and it would be very helpful for package managers and users to be aware of them.
 Table 3 shows the top five packages or parent child pairs (represented as parent+child, for example autoconf+m4) that are most sensitive and is likely to impact the outcome of the build process of the root package.
 The importance score calculated using Eq 7.
-As can be seen from Table 2, each root package contains tens if not hundreds of dependencies, and the number of package pairs formed by parent and child is on the order of hundreds.
-Having the knowledge about which packages influence build outcome can be used by package maintainers to exercise caution before integrating new versions of those packages.
-And in a rapidly evolving ecosystem guided user decisions are highly valued since it is infeasible to search the entire combinatorial space.
-Additionally, instead of using
+As can be seen from Table 2, each root package tens if not hundreds of dependencies, and the number of package pairs formed by parent and child is on the order of hundreds.
+Having the knowledge of which packages have the most influence on the build outcome can can be of significant help during the build space exploration, especially when installing on a new platform or looking to upgrade to a newer version.